-This PCN has been slightly below the Leeds rate for many years, but it has levelled out and may be increasing now.
+This PCN has been significantly below the Leeds rate for many years, and has been falling at more or less the same rate.

 Deprived Leeds is much higher than Leeds overall and decreasing at the same slow rate.

 An overall mortality rate often hides very different rates for the different sexes.
 Here are the separate female and male rates.